11 Best Stops on the Denver to Las Vegas Drive

 Moab

-Adventure Inn Moab — This classic boutique motel is an excellent place to stay in Moab, especially if you’re travelling on a tighter budget.
+Adventure Inn Moab — This classic boutique motel is an excellent place to stay, especially if you’re travelling on a tighter budget.
 They have a handful of clean and comfortable rooms available, free parking on site, and self-service laundry facilities.

-Comfort Suites Moab — A good option if your budget is higher and you’re looking for a few more amenities in your accommodation.
-This hotel has great rooms available, a heated pool on site, and free parking for hotel guests.
+Comfort Suites Moab — A good option if your budget is higher, this hotel has great rooms available, a heated pool on site, and free parking for hotel guests.

 Not quite what you’re looking for?
 Click here to browse more Moab hotels